-Stakeholder Why we engage What they need from us Risks if needs are not met group (SAICA) Lack of assurance support.
+Stakeholder group Why we engage What they need from us Risks if needs are not met Assurance initiatives. challenge in the market. • Lack of assurance support.
 Other Local Regulators and Enforcement Agencies Share knowledge, benchmark and collaborate on mandates and enforcement.
 Expertise and guidance.
 Aware of investigations and disciplinary actions.
 Communication of Reportable Irregularities (RIs) reported.
 Weaknesses in the financial reporting chain remain unaddressed.
 Ineffective monitoring.
 Regulations that are difficult to implement or enforce.
 Enforcement not achieved.
 RIs not reported timeously.
-Public Create awareness of the role of the IRBA and educate about the value of the IRBA in the financial markets.
+Public Create awareness of the role of the IRBA and educate about the value of the IRBA and audits in the financial markets.
+Address the fraud expectation gap.
 Expertise and guidance.
 Hold RAs accountable for the quality of the audit product.
 Inspection outcomes and reports (transparency).
 Enforcement of the IRBA mandate - especially investigations and disciplinary actions.
 Failing to meet the expectations of the market.
 Lack of understanding of the audit function and what it is.
 IRBA perceived to be ineffective.
 RAs perceived to be part of a corrupt system.
 Inability to evaluate audit firms' audit quality.
 Local and International Media Inform and create awareness of the IRBA's mandate and branding.
 Address public concerns regarding the auditing profession.
 Credible and timeous information.
 Create awareness of the work of the IRBA.
 Inaccurate media reports.
 Brand reputation.
 Ill-informed public and undue expectations of the profession.
 Negative public perception of the profession and the regulator.
-Staff Informed staff.
-Consistent and professional service orientation.
+Staff Informed staff.Consistent and professional service orientation.
 Ongoing communication and consultation.
 Ability to raise concerns and address expectations.
 Equity in remuneration and training opportunities.
 Low productivity.
 Lack of commitment to the mandate.
-Ill-informed staff.
+III-informed staff.

-Organisational Environment
+7.7 Organisational Environment

-Below is the current organisational structure, as at January 2020.
+Below is the current organisational structure, as at January 2021.